MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ---
-title: "What's new for admins in Office 2016 for Mac" ms.author: danbrown
+title: "What's new for admins in Office for Mac" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi
-ms.date: 8/3/2015
+ms.date: 9/24/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.service: o365-proplus-itpro
 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_Mac
-ms.assetid: 90e37cfb-0d8f-45f2-a7f2-71d7a415eea5
-description: "Describes changes in Office 2016 for Mac that are of interest to admins that plan to deploy it to users in their organization"
+description: "Describes changes in Office for Mac that are of interest to admins that plan to deploy it to users in their organization"
 ---

-# What's new for admins in Office 2016 for Mac
+# What's new for admins in Office for Mac

  **Summary**: Describes changes in Office 2016 for Mac that are of interest to admins that plan to deploy it to users in their organization